slarmoo/.github/profile/essentials/discord/discord.md

 Figure out who your assigned TA is by reviewing the [TA schedule](https://docs.google.com/spreadsheets/d/1g1AMtgvyfSwMgp85QcwHuy0mVR-nN3bIGI6XNEJWB1U/edit?usp=sharing).
 TAs are assigned by an alphabetical range.
 Find the range that contains the first letter of your last name.
 Using their Discord ID, open Discord to send them a direct message (DM) to introduce yourself.

-_If assignment submission is required for this section of the course_: Submit in the Canvas assignment that you have completed this.
+_If your section of this course requires that you submit assignments for grading_: Submit in the Canvas assignment that you have completed this.